 The genetic factors are pretty much outside of your control unless you are able to select the dog’s parents yourself.
 However, as your dog matures and grows, he will have life events which will influence his lifespan.
 Many of these events you will be able to control.

 Roaming and Accidents

 Since a lot of dogs die every year in an accident, it’s possible that many of these accidents could be avoided.
 Especially since accidents tend to be more common in those dogs that are left outside unsupervised.
 It’s important to fence in your property securely or install an invisible dog fence to keep your dog from roaming.
 Also train your dog to come when called, which will help in case of an emergency.

 It was believed at one time that neutering helped to increase a dog’s life expectancy.
 Older studies have shown a high death rate for dogs that are not neutered and attributed it to the dog’s urge to mate causing him to roam farther away from home and possibly having more accidents.

-However, more recent studies have actually linked neutering to a few serious health issues that include cancer and disease, which can are both leading causes of death and illness in Labs.
+However, more recent studies have actually linked neutering to a few serious health issues that include cancer and disease, which can are both leading causes of Labrador death and illness.
 So, neutering is no longer a clear-cut issue.
 Instead, control and training will be more helpful when ensuring that your dog lives a long time.

 Depending on where you live, there are a lot of very serious diseases that will kill unvaccinated puppies and dogs regularly.
 Serious diseases and infections that can potentially kill your dog may also make him less healthy overall if he survives them.
 So, not vaccinating your dog can also affect his lifespan.